Aidan Coyne

-Aidan John Coyne (born 12 May 2004), is an English-born Australian professional footballer who plays as a defender.
+Aidan John Coyne (born 12 May 2004), is an English-born Australian professional footballer who plays as a defender for National Premier Leagues Victoria club Hume City.

 Career

 He made his professional debut for Perth Glory in a FFA Cup playoff match against Melbourne Victory on 24 November 2021.

 After seven senior appearances for Glory, Coyne moved back to England to sign a professional contract with Watford in November 2022.

 On 4 December 2024, Coyne joined Maidenhead United on a 28-day loan.

 In March 2025, Coyne joined St Albans City on loan until the end of the season.

 Coyne was released by Watford at the end of the 2024-25 season.

+In February 2026, Coyne signed for Hume City.

 Personal life

 Coyne is the son of former Socceroo Chris and the grandson of former Socceroo John.
 His uncle Jamie is also a former soccer player.
 Aidan Coyne was born in England while his father was playing for Luton Town.